Senior Leadership Team

-Liz is currently Strategic Lead for Wimborne Teaching School (WTS) which supports schools requiring improvement, NQTs, those on initial teacher training and teachers requiring specific professional development support across Dorset, Poole and Bournemouth Together with WTS operational and programme leads, she ensures the Teaching School offers a relevant, bespoke service with the aim of enhancing education across Dorset and beyond.
+From it's inception until May 2019, Liz was Strategic Lead for Wimborne Teaching School (WTS) supporting schools requiring improvement, NQTs, those on initial teacher training and teachers requiring specific professional development support across Dorset, Poole and Bournemouth.

-Liz currently chairs the Dorset School Improvement Board consisting of local Teaching Schools, Dorset Local Authority, RSC, the Diocese, phase association representatives and MAT CEOs with a focus on leading on outcome based work around school improvement within Dorset.
+Liz sits on the Dorset School Improvement Board consisting of local Teaching Schools, Dorset Local Authority, RSC, Diocese, phase association representatives and MAT CEOs with a focus on leading on outcome based work around school improvement within Dorset.
 Linked to this is the key role she plays in collaborative working with colleagues within the South West teaching school arena focusing on increasing standards across the region in the medium term via the Department for Education’s Strategic School Improvement Fund.

 Liz is a National Leader of Education (NLE) supporting schools in challenging circumstances.

-Katharine Anstey (Headteacher – St John’s CE First School)
+Katharine Anstey (Associate Director, WAT, Headteacher – Merley First School)

-Katharine has been Headteacher of School at St John's CE First School, Wimborne since May 2018, a revised position from Head of School since 2015 reflecting the nature of the role.
-She is also a Speciaist Leader in Education for Maths and Church school distinctiveness.
+Katharine has been Headteacher of Merley First School since September 2019, having previously been Headteacher, Head of School and Deputy Headteacher at St John's CE First School, Wimborne since 2015.
+She is also a Specialist Leader in Education for Maths and Church school distinctiveness.

 Katharine is the Strategic Lead for the Singapore Approach to Maths in the Jurassic Maths Hub.
 She helps schools across the county and beyond develop a mastery approach in Maths and has led the implementation of Maths – No Problem! within St John’s and across Wimborne Academy Trust.